stefanprodan/WebApiThrottle/README.md

 }
 ```

-Logging usage example with SystemDiagnosticsTraceWriter
+Logging usage example with SystemDiagnosticsTraceWriter and ThrottlingHandler
 ``` cs
 var traceWriter = new SystemDiagnosticsTraceWriter()
 {